Imposters pose at child protective services in Delaware

 DOVER, Del.
 (WPVI) --Delaware State Police are investigating a case of imposters posing as case workers from child protective services.

 The woman and two men claimed they needed to check the welfare of her children.
+Police say none displayed or provided proof of identification.

 The woman tells police that the male suspects both had holstered handguns.